-In 2021, the EUTRP enhanced their internal structure to During 2021, efforts were made to facilitate specific activities strengthen trust and knowledge-sharing among its members.
-New to strengthen member capacities and encourage networking. governance by-laws of the platform have been implemented and Some of these activities were addressed to all members, such the membership procedure has been renewed; and, although the as the "Digital Security Month", whereas others were designed acceptance of new members is on hold, there are at least 20 entities to fit the needs of specific categories of members within the expected to become new members of the platform.
-Additionally, platform, such as the "Social Sessions" and "Budget & Donors: the new EUTRP website will be ready to be launched in early 2022.
-An honest conversation".
+In 2021, the EUTRP enhanced their internal structure to strengthen trust and knowledge-sharing among its members.
+New governance by-laws of the platform have been implemented and the membership procedure has been renewed; and, although the acceptance of new members is on hold, there are at least 20 entities expected to become new members of the platform.
+Additionally, the new EUTRP website will be ready to be launched in early 2022.